Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 Technically, alcohol is a drug.
 Any substance that alters the functioning of the body is a drug.
 That includes salt, vitamins, and water.

 But the word “drug” has negative connotations.
-They stigmatize a legal product.
-One that most American adults drink responsibly.
+The agencies stigmatize a legal product.
+And one that most American adults drink responsibly.

 Stigmatizing alcohol as a “drug” may trivialize the use of illegal drugs.
 It may thereby encourage their use.